-Updated on April 16, 2026 by canadian immigration experts
+Updated on May 1, 2026 by canadian immigration experts

 There are people alive today who became Canadian citizens on December 15, 2025, and have no idea.
 No application.
 No ceremony.
 No announcement.
 Just a law that came into force quietly, and changed everything.

-Bill C-3, an act to amend the Citizenship Act, removed the first-generation limit on Canadian citizenship by descent.
-What that means in plain language: if your grandparent or great-grandparent was a Canadian citizen, and you were born before December 15, 2025, you may have a legal right to a Canadian citizenship.
 This is not a new immigration program.
 It is not a lottery.
 It is the recognition of a right that the law had been blocking, and that a Canadian court ruled unconstitutional.
-At Jane Katkova & Associates, we pride ourselves in staying constantly informed with Canadian immigration, especially if that means you are eligible to a Canadian status even if you don’t reside in Canada.
+At Jane Katkova & Associates, we pride ourselves on staying constantly informed with Canadian immigration, especially if that means you are eligible for Canadian status even if you don’t reside in Canada.
 In this article, we will examine whether you are eligible and how you can claim Canadian citizenship in 2026.

 What Changed: